The JPA entity class model can be directly encoded for getting the model layer code of our Java back-end app.

 For any reference property, we have to choose and implement a deletion policy for taking

-care of the corresponding object destruction dependency in the destroy
+care of the corresponding object destruction dependency in the destroy method of

 the reference property's range class.
 In our case, we have to choose between